mdevanulhasan/WordPress-Required-Plugins/README.md

-# Welcome to My WP-Required-Plugins Page.
+# Welcome to My WordPress-Required-Plugins Page.

-## This "WP-Required-Plugins" is only use for educational purpose...!
+## This "WordPress-Required-Plugins" is only use for educational purpose...!

 ### Where we can use ?